CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - should be markers-search (as the section title seems to imply?)
 - include parameter: may be better: synonyms?

+## markerProfile search

+- should als be markerprofiles-search?
+- search parameter 'studyDbId' is not in response object
+- method parameter not described

 # Notes on BrAPI implemenation of sweetpotatobase